 Damages are determined by the courts based on various factors related to the injury, such as cost of medical care, cost of living, pain and suffering endured as a result of the accident, and lost wages resulting from being too injured to work.
 These damages can then be paid out to the injured party in the form of cash compensation.

-The lawyers at the Law Offices of Greg Prosmushkin, P.C. specialize in handling construction accident claims, and we are available to assist you too.
-Contact us for a free consultation if you need a construction accident lawyer in Drexel Hill.
 We will work tirelessly to help you recover the monetary compensation you deserve as efficiently as possible, whether that means negotiating a settlement out of court or going all the way to trial.
-Call or click today to have your case evaluated for free.
+Call or Click Today to Have Your Case Evaluated for Free.